Arnold-n/P1P2MQTT/README.md

 **Do you plan to offer pre-soldered or DIY adapter circuit kits?**

 Yes, please contact me if you are interested, my e-mail is in the source code header.
-The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 and 9.
-It is based on version 2 (but without the LEDs).
+The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 (RX) and 9 (TX).
+The schematic is circuits/Daikin_P1P2_Uno_version2.pdf.
 It is a single-sided PCB with SMD components (0603/0805 components, MM1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
 Pictures will follow.
 Images of the first prototype based on version 3 can be found in the circuits directory.
-However as version 2 is much more reliable I am currently offerinthe The final circuit will be based on the "version3-selection" schematics.
+However as version 2 is more reliable in practice I am currently only offering a PCB based on version 2.

 **Acknowledgements**